 The two systems work together: as one becomes more active the other becomes less active.
 But they can get out of balance.
-Many individuals live in a constant state of high alert, or their sympathetic nervous system is stimulated, even though there may be no immediate threat.
+Many individuals live in a constant state of high alert, or their sympathetic nervous system is stimulated, even though there is no immediate threat.

-In other words, the parasympathetic nervous system, the one that produces a calm, relaxed state is under active.
-By stimulating the parasympathetic nervous system we can restore balance within.
-With the balance restored, we naturally slow down our pace of life and gain control over our physical and emotional states.
+An overactive sympathetic nervous system means the parasympathetic nervous system–the one producing a calm, relaxed state–is under active.
+By stimulating the parasympathetic nervous system, we can restore balance .
+We can naturally slow down our pace of life and gain control over our physical and emotional states.

-We can get our parasympathetic nervous system working in many ways!
-However, due to the national increase in popularity I will focus on how yoga can specifically help our bodies adjust from a state of tense ‘fight or flight’ mode, to a calm and relaxed feeling.
+Luckily, we can get our parasympathetic nervous system working in many ways!
+Yoga is a great way to help our bodies adjust from a state of tense ‘fight or flight’ mode to a calm and relaxed feeling.

-Children and adults who are diagnosed to be on the ASD spectrum have different sensory experiences than other people, their bodies often get stuck in the ‘fight or flight’ mode.
-This involuntary bodily response leads to physical reactions such as increased heart rate, and shallower breathing, leaving the body in an emotional state of anxiety.
+Children and adults diagnosed on the ASD spectrum have different sensory experiences than other people.
+Their bodies often get stuck in the ‘fight or flight’ mode.
+This involuntary bodily response leads to physical reactions such as increased heart rate and shallower breathing, leaving the body in an emotional state of anxiety.

-By focusing on deeper inhaling and exhaling, the nervous system can be calmed, translating into a calmer state in daily life.
-Only when a student feels more calm and comfortable in his or her own body, can they really begin to work on their behavior.
+By focusing on deeper inhaling and exhaling, the nervous system can be calmed, translating into a greater sense of peace.
+Only when a student feels calmer and in control can they really begin to work on their behavior.

-A 6 year old with autism proclaims, “I like yoga because it makes my body feel safe”.
-With the correct guidance and support, your child and you can experience the benefits of yoga with ASD.
+A 6-year-old with autism proclaims, “I like yoga because it makes my body feel safe”.
+With the correct guidance and support, you and your child can experience the benefits of yoga with ASD.